Giuseppe Conte: Resignation and reappointment

 In August 2019, after growing tensions within the majority, Deputy Prime Minister Salvini entered a motion of no confidence against Conte.
-Many political analysts believe the no confidence motion was an attempt to force early elections to improve the Lega's standing in Parliament, to enable Salvini to become the next Prime Minister.
+Many political analysts believe the no-confidence motion was an attempt to force early elections to improve the Lega's standing in Parliament, to enable Salvini to become the next prime minister.
 On 20 August, following a parliamentary debate in the Senate, in which Conte accused Salvini of being a political opportunist who "had triggered the political crisis only to serve his personal interest", he said: "this government ends here".
 The Prime Minister resigned his post to President Mattarella.

 Subsequently, during a round of consultations between Mattarella and the parliamentary groupings, a possible new majority emerged between the Five Star Movement and the Democratic Party.
 On 28 August, at the Quirinal Palace, the PD leader Nicola Zingaretti announced his support for keeping Giuseppe Conte as the head of the new government.
 Mattarella then summoned Conte to the Quirinal Palace on 29 August to ask him to form a new cabinet.
 On 4 September, Conte announced the ministers of his new cabinet, which was sworn in at the Quirinal Palace the following day.
-On 9 September 2019, the Chamber of Deputies expressed its confidence in the new government with 343 votes in favor, 263 against and 3 abstentions.
+On 9 September 2019, the Chamber of Deputies expressed its confidence in the new government with 343 votes in favour, 263 against and 3 abstentions.
 On 10 September 2019, in the second vote of confidence in the Senate, 169 voted in favour of the Conte government and 133 against.

-On 16 September, a few days from the investiture vote, in an interview with la Repubblica, former Prime Minister Matteo Renzi announced his intention to leave the PD, launching a new centrist and liberal party named Italia Viva (IV).
+On 16 September, a few days from the investiture vote, in an interview with la Repubblica, former prime minister Matteo Renzi announced his intention to leave the PD, launching a new centrist and liberal party named Italia Viva (IV).
 In the interview he confirmed also the support to Conte's government.
 Two ministers and one undersecretary followed Renzi to his new movement.

 In December 2019, the Minister of Education, Universities and Research Lorenzo Fioramonti resigned after disagreements with the rest of the cabinet over the recently approved 2020 budget bill.
 Fioramonti considered the share of funds dedicated to education and research to be insufficient.
 Conte took the ministerial role ad interim, and announced his decision to split the Ministry of Education, University and Research into two: a Ministry of Public Education led by former undersecretary Lucia Azzolina (M5S), and a Ministry of University and Research led by the dean of the University of Naples Federico II Gaetano Manfredi (Independent), who were sworn in on 10 January.